tanaymurdia/join-the-siege/README.md

 ## Technical Details

-### How We Address Key Challenges
+### How I Address Key Challenges

 #### 1. Handling Poorly Named Files

 The original classifier had limitations with poorly named files.
-Our solution addresses this by:
+My solution addresses this by:

 - **Content-based Classification**: Using OCR and text extraction to analyze the file content rather than relying solely on filenames
 - **BERT Embeddings**: Leveraging pre-trained language models to understand document semantics regardless of filename